vishnuprabha404/alltor/README.md

 - Prevents DNS leaks by routing DNS through Tor
 - Disables IPv6 to prevent leak vectors
 - Blocks UDP traffic (not supported by Tor)
+- Disables systemd-resolved fallback DNS when active
+- Disables LLMNR and mDNS to prevent DNS leaks

 ### What This Tool Does NOT Do
 - **Does not provide complete anonymity** - Use Tor Browser for web browsing